bikashsahh/EliteFit/questions.md

 This approach has proven effective in identifying and resolving React-specific performance bottlenecks.

-## If you had more time, what additional features or improvements would you consider adding to the task management application?
+## 4.If you had more time, what additional features or improvements would you consider adding to the task management application?

 Given additional development time, these features would enhance the task management application: